 Devil:

-- accidentally considered that the only thing that needs to be stored at all costs is life !!!
-They stopped hugging ...
-They stopped greeting each other !!!
-They left all human contacts ...
-They left everything that was a man!
+— They accidentally decided that the only thing that needs to be preserved at any cost is life!!!
+They stopped hugging...
+They stopped greeting each other!!!
+They left all human contacts...
+They left everything that was human!
 They were left without money.
 They lost their jobs.
-But they preferred to be afraid for their lives, even if they did not have bread to eat.
-They believed what they heard, read newspapers and blindly believed that they were reading.
-They refused freedom.
-They never left home again, they did not go anywhere.
-Friends and relatives have never visited again.
-The whole world turned into a huge prison with convicts-volunteers.
-They accepted everything !!!
-All this to survive another pathetic day ....
-They did not live, they were dying every day!
-It was too easy to pick up their miserable soul ..."
+But they chose to fear for their lives, even if they had no bread to eat.
+They believed what they heard, read the newspapers and blindly believed what they read.
+They gave up freedom.
+They never left the house again, they didn't go anywhere.
+We never visited friends and family again.
+The whole world has turned into a huge prison with volunteer convicts.
+They accepted everything!!!
+All this to get through another miserable day...
+They didn't live, they died every day!
+It was too easy to take their pathetic soul...»

-Lewis has two works about the conversations of the old devil with his nephew: “Letters of Balamut” and “Balamut offers a toast”.
-However, how easy it is to verify by looking at the texts of both books, the above quote in them Not found.
+Lewis has two works about conversations between an old devil and his nephew: “The Screwtape Letters” and “The Screwtape Proposes a Toast.”
+However, as you can easily see by looking at the texts of both books, the above quote in them not found.

-The real author of the quote is the Brazilian writer Kamila Abadi, author Books "Catholic homework."
-She Placed Her April 19, 2020 on her Facebook page.
-Judging by the history of changes in fasting, the quote became viral and was immediately attributed to Lewis.
-Two hours after the publication, the author added a note that this is her text, not Lewis and that it was an unpublished excerpt from her book “Card of Hell”.
+The real author of the quote is Brazilian writer Camila Abadi, author books "Catholic Homeschooling."
+She posted her on April 19, 2020 on her Facebook page.
+According to the post's edit history, the quote went viral and was immediately attributed to Lewis.
+Two hours after publication, the author added a note that this was her text, not Lewis's, and that it was an unpublished excerpt from her book Maps of Hell.

-Thus, the distributed post is the modern text of the Brazilian writer, mistakenly issued for a quote from the British classic.
+Thus, the post being circulated is a modern text by a Brazilian writer, mistakenly presented as a quote from a British classic.

 Read on the topic: